 Subdivision CC&Rs, however, often have provisions that regulate the appearance of fences.
 Restrictions on the type of material an owner may use and height regulations ensure design consistency throughout the neighborhood.
 If a property owner's fence violates a subdivision rule, the homeowners association may ask the owner to make it conform.
 If the owner refuses, the association or a neighbor can sue to enforce the rules.

 Sometimes a neighbor may build an ugly fence out of spite for a neighbor.
 Many states have laws that regulate "spite fences."
 Most of these laws create the presumption that a fence is a nuisance to a neighbor when it is useless, when it is constructed to annoy a neighbor, and when it exceeds spite fence height limitations.
 Under these statutes, the neighbor may sue for its removal.

 The neighbor may be unaware of the ordinance, so it is important to tell the neighbor of the violation.
 If the neighbor refuses to make changes, notify the city of the violation.
 The city will send a written notification to the neighbor and request conformance.
 If the neighbor refuses to conform, the city can issue a fine and sue for compliance.

-Many local governments will not pursue insignificant violations.
-Usually, these violations substantially comply with the ordinance.
 You may choose to sue the neighbor in small claims court for the loss of enjoyment of your property, but this will not result in the removal of the fence.
 If you would like the fence removed, a trial court judge can issue an injunction against the neighbor.